priyankark/CodeAir/README.md

 - **Seamless File Transfer**: Send files from your phone or tablet directly to VS Code
 - **AI-Powered Chat**: Get coding help, explanations, and suggestions
-- **Image Analysis**: Upload images for text extraction or analysis
+- **Image Analysis**: Send images from your smartphone to the VS Code instance and use AI for text extraction or analysis
-- **Smart Commands**: Control VS Code using natural language
+- **Smart Commands**: Control VS Code using natural language.
+800+ commands supported.
-- **Screen Capture**: Take and analyze screenshots of your development environment
+- **Screen Capture**: Take screenshots of your development environment and get them sent to your CodeAir app.
-- **Custom Font Support**: Utilize custom fonts in your development environment
-- **Light and Dark Mode**: Automatically adjusts to your VS Code theme
-- **Animations**: Includes animated components for a dynamic interface

 ## Using CodeAir